vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 Producing LLVM bitcode for Rust's `std` library is guarded behind the [`-Z build-std`](https://doc.rust-lang.org/cargo/reference/unstable.html#build-std) flag and only available on the nightly compiler toolchain.
 We need `std` to fully link our precompiled LLVM bitcode.
-Further investigation is needed here if this means that we need to upgrade our entire compiler toolchain to nightly or if it's possible to build a binary-compatible `std` according to our `rust-toolchain.toml` file.
+It's possible to circumvent the nightly requirement by setting the `RUSTC_BOOTSTRAP=1` environment variable, such that we have a `std` that is built using the same Rust and LLVM version as Vector.
+We isolate the usage of this hack by building a separate crate with `std` only, and link it to the library bitcode in a build step.

 Statically linking LLVM to the Vector binary adds roughly 9MB, additionally to precompiled bitcode that needs to be included with the binary.
 If this is a